Innlandet-Fylkesarkiv/file-converter/README.md

 </div>

 ## 🔨 Beta
-Since the program is still in beta, there are some **limitations** or **bugs** in the software.
-This section will be updated throughout the development process as we fix or find problems.
+Since the program is still in beta, the software contains some **limitations** or **bugs**.
-The program is mostly tested in Windows, so Linux specific issues may not appear in list.
+The program is mostly tested in Windows, so Linux-specific issues may not appear in the list.

-- Parsing siegfried data from incomplete run
-  	- The current version of the program cannot successfully recover siegfried data from an incomplete run
+### Known bugs
 - GUI
-  	- Starting GUI from main program will crash the program on Linux
+  	- Starting GUI from the main program will crash the program on Linux
 - Office conversion (Linux)
   	- Office conversion using LibreOffice does not work correctly
 - Merging files